quixio/quix-docs/docs/platform/tutorials/computer-vision/index.md

 4. [Object detection](object-detection.md) service.
 This is the YOLO v8 logic that identifies and annotates the objects identified in the frame.
 You examine the code and then see how to view the message data format used in the service, in real time.

 5. [Web UI](web-ui.md) service.
-This is a JavaScript web client app that uses the Quix Streaming Reader API to read data from a Quix topic (the output of the stream merge service).
+This is a web client app that uses the Quix Streaming Reader API to read data from a Quix topic (the output of the stream merge service).
 There are various UI components that are beyond the scope of this tutorial.

 6. [Other services](other-services.md).
 The other services are fairly simple so are collected together for discussion.
 You can optionally investigate the message data format and code.

 7. [Add new service](add-service.md).
-You add a new service to a feature branch, test it, and then merge to the develop branch.
+You add a new service to a feature branch, test it, and then merge to the tutorial branch.

 8. [Summary](summary.md).
 In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about the Quix Platform.